 - Body Language: The movements of our body (especially our face) as we communicate our message.

-This next part’s important: Each of the three elements above contributes to your ability to communicate your intended message at a different level.
-So when you’re using all three channels (words, tonality, and body language) to communicate a message—say, in a face-to-face meeting—you’re operating at 100% of your capabilities.
+This next part’s important: Each of the three elements above contributes to your communication skills and ability to communicate your intended message at a different level.
+So when you’re using all three channels (words, tonality, and body language) to communicate a message—say, in a face-to-face meeting—you’re using 100% of your communication skills.

 But while the three channels all contribute toward that percentage, they are not created equally.
 So the question is, what’s the relative importance of each one?
 Before you read the answer, take a moment to come up with your own estimations; we’re curious to see how accurate your assumptions will be.

 Once you’ve made your guess, check out the graph below.

 That’s right: Words only contribute 7% of the message, while tonality contributes 38%, and body language weighs in at an impressive 55%.

 A quick note: Those numbers aren’t an exact science to eliminate miscommunications, and there’s some debate about their accuracy when discussing communication skills.
 But one thing remains true: The majority of effective communication skills are non-verbal.
 Let’s prove it with an example.